mikegleen/modes/doc/source/index.rst

    command (**if** ...) or with a **column** command in ``csv2xml.py``.
 In this case it is useful for discarding rubbish rows in the CSV file.
 -  **title** Optional.
-If omitted, a best-guess title will be created from the xpath statement.
-If in a control document, this will be shown in diagnostics.
+If omitted, a best-guess title will be created from the xpath statement, ignoring predicates (expressions within square brackets) If in a control document, the title will be shown in diagnostics but is not otherwise used.
 The titles of documents must be unique.
 -  **value** Required for **ifeq** or **ifattribeq** or **ifcontains** or **constant** command.
 -  **width** truncate this column to this number of characters when writing to